moehriegitt/hob3l/README.md

 yet.
 (My 3D constructions rarely ever contain spheres -- I seem to build everything from cubes and cylinders, and occasionally from manually constructed polyhedra.)

-Cylinders fail to work if `$fn` is too large.
-This has the same reason as for circles: my intension is to make them nice and completely round, but this part is not implemented yet.
-The threshold setting for 'large $fn' should be a command line options, but is currently missing.

 Memory management has leaks.
 I admit I don't care enough, because this tool basically starts, allocates, exits, i.e., it does not run